Dominika Lasota: the face of Poland's climate movement – DW – 11/15/2022

 Little support for the climate action movement

 In July 2018, climate activists set up the first climate camp in Poland.
-It took place near the city of Konin in a region peppered with lignite mines and power stations and scarred by the impact of mining.
+It took place near the city of Konin, a region peppered with lignite mines and power stations, and scarred by the impact of mining.

 Moving outside the bubble

-Dominika Lasota works very hard to make as many people as possible aware of the issue of climate change.
-To this end, she and her fellow activists have set up the initiative Wschod — a Polish word that means both "East" and "sunrise."
+Lasota spares no effort in her attempts to make as many people as possible aware of climate change.
+To this end, she and her fellow activists have set up the initiative Wschod — a Polish word that means both "east" and "sunrise."

-The group brings together activists from across Central and Eastern Europe and highlights the fact that the current crises in Europe — war in Ukraine and the energy crisis — are largely a result of the continent's dependence on fossil fuels.
+The group brings together activists from across Central and Eastern Europe, and attempts to highlight the fact that the current crises in Europe — war in Ukraine and the energy crisis — are largely a result of the continent's dependency on fossil fuels.

+Sobiesiak-Penszko stresses that Polish climate activists are more restrained than their fellow activists further West.

 Many see activists as the enemy

-However, a brief look at the comments underneath articles about Lasota's activities seems to show that climate change is already dividing Polish society.
-Many of these comments call on Lasota to be open about her lifestyle or point out even the slightest inconsistencies between her demands (such as a reduction in personal consumption) and her day-to-day behavior.
+However, social media comments on articles in Polish about Lasota's activities indicate that climate change is dividing Polish society.
+Many of these comments call on Lasota to be open about her lifestyle, or point out even the slightest inconsistencies between her demands (such as a reduction in personal carbon consumption) and her day-to-day behavior.

 "At the moment, most questions that are put to me relate to my trip to Egypt," Lasota told DW.
 She traveled by bus and train from Poland to Turkey, where she took a plane to Sharm el-Sheikh — a move for which she was heavily criticized.